chiubaca/notes/literature-notes/making-eco-friendly-websites.md

 To make environmentally friendly sites as developers we should be doing our best to ship no mode code than is truly required for the end-user.
 This is even more important now we're shipping more client heavy application in the form of SPA/ PWA's

+great talk about the cost of JS - https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4

+too much js can impact TTI(time to interactive) it cost energy to parse code, more importantly it will have negative impact on UX

 Some sub-strategies for this.